Ron Cyrus

 Ronald Ray Cyrus (July 10, 1935 – February 28, 2006) was an American politician and public servant in Greenup County, Kentucky.
-A member of the Democratic Party, he was elected to Kentucky House of Representatives for 11 consecutive terms, from 1975 until he retired in 1996.
+A member of the Democratic Party, he was elected to the Kentucky House of Representatives for 11 consecutive terms, from 1975 until he retired in 1996.

-He was the father of country music singer and actor Billy Ray Cyrus and the paternal grandfather of Miley, Noah and Braison Cyrus.

 Early life

-Cyrus was born in Flatwoods, Kentucky, to Verlina Adeline Hay (1894–1980) and Eldon Lindsey Cyrus (1895–1975).
+Cyrus was born in Flatwoods, Kentucky, to Verlina Adeline (née Hay; 1894–1980) and Eldon Lindsey Cyrus (1895–1975).
 He was a 1959 graduate of Russell High School, a graduate of Ashland Community and Technical College, and attended the University of Kentucky.

 Politics

 A member of the Democratic Party, he was elected a member of the Kentucky House of Representatives for Kentucky's 98th Legislative District, which encompasses Greenup County, in 1975, and began his career in the General Assembly in 1976.
 He was elected to 11 consecutive terms — serving a total of 21 years — until he retired from office in 1996.

 Cyrus served as executive secretary and treasurer of the Kentucky AFL-CIO from 1984 to 1986 and was employed as a rigger with Armco Steel Ashland Works.
 He was a Kentucky Colonel, served as a regional representative with Alan Greenspan of the Federal Reserve Board, member of The Crownsmen Quartet, Little League baseball coach, and a member of Kentucky Mountain Saddle Horse Association.

 Cyrus also served in the United States Air Force in Japan.
 He served as founding Chairman of the Board of the Billy Ray Cyrus Charities Foundation and was a devoted member of Big Woods Community Church in Wellington, Kentucky.